 In order to calculate the checksum, you must encrypt the string with SHA1 using the Seed for static URL protection:

-You can find this seed in the Commerce Assistant under Account Settings > Additional Details.
+You can find this seed in Commerce Assistant under Setup > Account Setup > Additional Details.

 &cparameter is mandatory.
 If any of the parameters used for the HMAC calculation are altered in the URL, the URL will not work.